tyjo/coptr/docs/installation.rst

       $ conda env create -f coptr-env.yml

       # you only need to create this once
-      # to restore the environment from a new session
+      # to activate the environment:
       $ conda activate coptr

 To check if you can run coPTR: